 As part of the work plan with Rainforest Alliance, Colgate is focusing first on the following pulp and paper based materials:

-Due to the complexity in the pulp and paper portfolio, Colgate will prioritize policy implementation with the suppliers of these products representing 80 percent of the spend, with a long-term goal of reaching 100 percent of spend.
+Due to the complexity in the pulp and paper portfolio, Colgate has prioritized policy implementation with the suppliers of these products representing 80 percent of our spend, with a long-term goal of reaching suppliers representing 100 percent of spend.

 The following actions were identified to support our current responsible sourcing strategy for pulp and paper: